 Laurie Caron, Chemist, M.Sc. – Plant Card

-Often, cannabis is associated with its recreational activity and its many adherents.
+Often, cannabis is associated with its recreational activities and its many adherents.
 In the past year, PhytoChemia has made a full review of literature on the properties of boreal resources for Agroboréal.
-This scientific review is available on the site web of this company in French version only (http://agroboreal.com/revue-litterature-les-proprietes-ressources-boreales).
+This scientific review is available on the site web of the company in French version only (http://agroboreal.com/revue-litterature-les-proprietes-ressources-boreales).

 CANNABIS SATIVA (L.)

 Strong plant, erect, rough, inner bark made with very resistant fiber with thin leaves, opposite or alternate, divided into 5-11 linear-lanceolate segments1 .
 The fruit is a compressed achene.

 Monotypic genus, it is found throughout Quebec except in cold regions.
 Naturalized from Eurasia1.

 Cannabis sativa (L.) is grown in North America for several centuries and is a good example of a colonizing plant, because cannabis is very well adapted to the new conditions of crops.
 This plant is found near inhabited areas where soils are moist and rich in manure and located in open areas2.
 In Canada, it’s also possible to find several spontaneous settlements of this plant in all the provinces, but also in wild forms along the St. Lawrence river and Great Lakes2.